 What is aspergillosis?

-How did my dog get aspergillosis?
+How do dogs get aspergillosis?

-Aspergillus is considered an opportunistic pathogen and usually affects animals whose immune systems are suppressed or compromised.
+Aspergillus is an opportunistic pathogen and usually affects animals whose immune systems are suppressed or compromised.
 Aspergillus fungi shed microscopic spores that float in the air and are easily inhaled.
 Fortunately, dogs have several protective mechanisms built into their bodies that help prevent infection.

 Aspergillosis begins when susceptible dogs inhale mold spores.
 In some dogs, the spores trigger an allergic reaction.
 In others, the spores cause an infection.
-Most infections are localized in the nose (nasal aspergillosis) but some dogs will develop mild to serious lung infections as well.
-The deadliest form of aspergillosis, systemic or disseminated aspergillosis, occurs when the infection spreads beyond the lungs to other organs.
+Most infections are localized in the nose (nasal aspergillosis), but some dogs develop mild to serious lung infections as well.
+The deadliest form of aspergillosis, called systemic or disseminated aspergillosis, occurs when the infection spreads beyond the lungs to other organs.
 Even when discovered and treated early, systemic aspergillosis is often fatal.

-What are the clinical signs?
+What are the clinical signs of aspergillosis?

-Nasal aspergillosis is the most commonly diagnosed form of aspergillosis in dogs.
-Most cases of nasal aspergillosis are invasive meaning that the fungus destroys the delicate bones of the sinuses.
-The less common and less invasive forms of nasal aspergillosis create an accumulation of mucous and fungus commonly referred to as a 'fungal ball' or aspergilloma.
 A pet owner will observe a chronic nasal discharge that often has a strong odor, lasts for weeks to months, does not respond to antibiotics or other common therapies, and typically involves only one nostril.
 Nosebleeds may occur intermittently, and the edges of the nostrils are often rough, inflamed, and ulcerated (the tissue breaks open and bleeds due to the discharge, which is very irritating).
-Sneezing and pawing at the nose or face may also occur.
+The dog may also sneeze and paw at its nose or face.
+Aspergillosis should be considered as a possible cause for any dog with a chronic or long-term nasal infection or condition.

-The clinical signs of systemic aspergillosis depend upon the location where the fungus settles in the body.
-Common sites of infection include the bones and the intervertebral discs of the spine.
+The clinical signs of systemic aspergillosis depend on the location where the fungus settles in the body.
+Common sites of infection in dogs include the bones and the intervertebral discs of the spine.
 If these areas are infected, clinical signs include lameness, weakness, and incoordination.

-Many dogs develop draining tracts (holes in the skin with pus or bloody discharge oozing out) in the areas of infection.
+Many dogs develop draining tracts (holes in the skin with pus or bloody discharge) in the areas of infection.
 Fever, weight loss, appetite loss, and uveitis (deep inflammation of the eye) are also commonly associated with systemic aspergillosis.

-Most dogs with systemic aspergillosis will not have nasal symptoms.
+Most dogs with systemic aspergillosis do not have nasal symptoms.
 Unfortunately, most dogs are terminally ill by the time they exhibit clinical signs.

 How is aspergillosis diagnosed?